ali-aslam10/FYP-EventSnap/README.md

 # FYP-EventSnap
-The EventSnap project aims to streamline event photo management through a subscriptionbased platform leveraging advanced technologies.
+The EventSnap project aims to streamline event photo management through a subscription based platform leveraging advanced technologies.
 Event organizers can create and manage events, upload event photos, and gain insights through user engagement analytics.
 Attendees can retrieve their photos effortlessly using AI-driven image recognition by uploading a reference image and entering the event ID.
 An NLP-powered chatbot enhances user